 Psychology of the Pacific Beach real estate market

 Would you rather:

-- Buy the perfect home that’s competitively priced, where you may have to offer more than list price?
+- Buy a home that’s competitively priced, is a good fit for your situation, where you may have to offer more than list price?

 - Buy a home that is overpriced, has issues, and has been sitting on the market for a while where you can buy it at a discount?

 There are people that get a “buyer’s high” whenever they feel like they have gotten a deal.
 People love deals, and people love feeling like they got a price that’s better than what someone else would have paid.
 So it’s natural for buyers to want to make an offer below list price to feel like they have gotten a deal.